byu-cpe/ecen522r-hw-security/_pages/final_project.md

 The project for this course is very open-ended.
 You can do anything you want, as long as it has something to do with hardware security.

-**Your project must include some hand-on aspect.** This could be trying out an existing tool, writing some code, doing something new on the HaHa board, etc.  The project must go beyond just reading papers and writing a report.
+**Your project must include some hands-on aspect.** This could be trying out an existing tool, writing some code, doing something new on the HaHa board, etc.  The project must go beyond just reading papers and writing a report.
 If you are unsure if your project meets this requirement, please ask.

 Here are some ideas for projects:
  * Consult Stacey's website at <https://hwsec.son.org/> for topics.